tms-ninja/jpeg/README.md

 # jpeg
-A simple jpeg encoder for Python
+A simple jpeg encoder for Python written in C++.
+It can be built using `pip install .`